naveenatti/angular4-json-schema-form/README.md

   * [Mozilla](https://blog.mozilla.org/services/)'s [React JSON Schema Form](https://github.com/mozilla-services/react-jsonschema-form) for [React](https://facebook.github.io/react/) ([examples](https://mozilla-services.github.io/react-jsonschema-form/)), and
   * [Joshfire](http://www.joshfire.com)'s [JSON Form](http://github.com/joshfire/jsonform/wiki) for [jQuery](https://jquery.com) ([examples](http://ulion.github.io/jsonform/playground/))

-Note: This is Modified Plugin of Angular2-json-schema-form We have added custom Btn Click for buttons added new feature to display error messages with in the element level, This is currently a personal proof-of-concept project, and is NOT affiliated with any of the organizations listed above.
+## Note: This is Modified Plugin of Angular2-json-schema-form this is for Personl purpose don't use in your Web Applications it will deprecated soon.
+We have added custom Btn Click for buttons added new feature to display error messages with in the element level,
+## This is currently a personal proof-of-concept project, and is NOT affiliated with any of the organizations listed above.
 (Though they are all awesome, and totally worth checking out.)

 ## Check out the live demo and play with the examples